Pikmin: 2023–present: Pikmin 4 and spin-offs

 Pikmin 4 was announced by Miyamoto in a Nintendo Direct on September 13, 2022.
 The teaser trailer gives a brief glimpse of the game's environment, without any gameplay or story details.
 In the February 8, 2023, Nintendo Direct, Pikmin 4 was revealed to launch on July 21, 2023.
 A demo was released on June 28, 2023.
 Pikmin 4 was released on July 21, 2023, for the Nintendo Switch.
 It received positive reviews from critics, who praised the game's level design, visuals, score, large amount of content, and accessibility to newcomers, while criticizing the limited multiplayer options and low difficulty.
 The game was commercially successful, selling over three million units worldwide, making it the best-selling game in the series.

 The first two games in the series were remastered for the Nintendo Switch in September 2023 as Pikmin 1+2.
 Pikmin Finder was released in 2023 and is an augmented reality browser-based mobile game.
 Developed and published by Nintendo using Niantic's 8th Wall development platform, the game involves using the player's mobile camera to display Pikmin and command them to carry treasure back to the player.
 The game was distributed in early September to coincide with Nintendo Live.
 On December 31, 2024, Nintendo announced on the game's webpage that Finders services had been discontinued.

 Reception

 The Pikmin series has received generally positive reviews.
 The series has been praised for its strategic gameplay based on time and resource management, as well as its graphics; Philip Kollar of Polygon described Pikmin 3 as "one of those rare pieces of evidence that a modern Nintendo can still produce something wholly unique."

+In a positive review for Pikmin 4, IGN's Jada Griffin wrote that the co-op feature was "more of an assist mode... rather than an actual co-op mode," in contrast to the series' second and third iterations.

+Sales and aggregate review scores As of November 6, 2025.